 - Natural Breaks Map – Arranges each groupings so there is less variation in each class.

 - Equal Intervals Map – Divides classes into equal groups.

 - Rates-Calculated Map – Uses spatial weights to classify data.

 If you don’t want to use these types of data classification methods, then GeoDa has a Category Editor tool for you to interactively edit custom breaks in the data.
 The neat thing about is how it interactively generates a histogram as you change the dividing lines in your data.

-The cartogram tool substitutes appropriately-sized circles to represent a variable.
-For example, here we see clusters of population in the United States.
+The cartogram tool substitutes appropriately sized circles to represent a variable.
+For example, here we see clusters of the population in the United States.

-This is also known as a Dorling Cartograms.
-However, the downfall for these types of cartograms is that the centroid and shape are not maintained.
-This means that readers may have difficulty understanding features in the map.
-You may not have even known this represented United States population if I didn’t tell you!
+This is also known as Dorling Cartograms.
+However, the downfall of these types of cartograms is that the centroid and shape are not maintained.
+This means that readers may have difficulty understanding the features on the map.
+You may not have even known this represented the United States population if I didn’t tell you!